This year, OLG generated $3.4 billion* in economic activity in Ontario.

-- $1.6 billion directed to the operation of hospitals and other provincial priorities
+- $1.8 billion – Operation of hospitals and other provincial priorities

-- $120 million distributed through the Ontario Trillium Foundation for the benefit of local and provincial charities
+- $115.0 million – Gaming proceeds distributed through the Ontario Trillium Foundation to local and provincial charities

-- $10 million to support amateur athletes through the Quest for Gold program
+- $10.0 million – Support for amateur athletes through the Quest for Gold program

 **Net Profit to the Province is the amount the Corporation returns to the Province of Ontario after stakeholder and other payments.

-**based on government policy that directs 2% of OLG slot revenue to problem gambling funding
+***based on government policy that directs 2% of forecasted OLG slot machine gross revenue (excluding OLG Slots at Great Blue Heron Charity Casino) to problem gambling funding

 ****Direct employees are those employed directly by OLG.
 Indirect employees are those employed by OLG’s Resort Casinos and the Great Blue Heron Slot Machine Facility.